kiprotichgidii/kubernetes-submissions/the_project/README.md

 ### Access the application

-Then open your browser and navigate to:
+I'm running a 3-Node K8s cluster instead of using K3s.
+In the screenshot is the IP address of one of the nodes.

+That being said, access to the cluster is not over `localhost`, but by the IP address of either nodes:

 ```bash
 http://node-ip:30080
 ```
 ![](./images/node-port.png)

-I'm running a 3-node K8s cluster instead of using K3s.
-In the screenshot is the IP address of one of the nodes.